-The Eastern Shore Faculty Academy and Mentorship Initiative (ES-FAMI), a collaborative effort among the Departments of Nursing at Salisbury University, Chesapeake College and Sojourner-Douglass College, will prepare experienced BS and MS-prepared registered nurses for new roles as part-time clinical nursing faculty.
-The lack of qualified nursing faculty is a concern among nursing schools across the nation, particularly those who are culturally and ethnically diverse.
-The academy will create a ‘registry’ of diverse candidates who complete the program, and the participating nursing schools may employ the qualified clinical faculty to teach part-time in their programs.
+The Eastern Shore Faculty Academy and Mentorship Initiative (ES-FAMI), a collaborative effort among the Departments of Nursing at Salisbury University, Chesapeake College and Wor-Wic Community College prepares experienced BS and MS-prepared registered nurses for new roles as part-time clinical nursing faculty.
+The lack of qualified nursing faculty, especially those from racially and culturally diverse backgrounds, is a concern among nursing schools across the nation.
+Additional objectives of this program are the recruitment of clinical experts in high demand specialties (maternal/newborn, pediatrics, psych, and community health) and encouragement of ES-FAMI graduates to further their education.

 Interested in Applying?
 Visit the ES-FAMI Online Application.